 About Me

-I am a PhD student at the Technion, supervised by prof. Mark Silberstein and prof. Ori Rottenstreich.
+I received my PhD from the Technion – Israel Institute of Technology, where I was supervised by prof. Mark Silberstein and prof. Ori Rottenstreich.
 My research focuses on range matching acceleration for various applications.
-Prior to my PhD studies, I received my BSc in electrical engineering from the Technion.
+Before my PhD studies, I received my BSc in Electrical Engineering from the Technion (cum laude).

 Publications

-Scaling by Learning: Accelerating Open vSwitch Data Path with Neural Networks (Journal Version)
+Scaling by Learning: Accelerating Open vSwitch Data Path with Neural Networks (Journal)

 Alon Rashelbach, Ori Rottenstreich, Mark Silberstein